-\textbf{Authentic Opposing Information.} Naturally, none of these five replacements fully succeed in removing all information in the disabled slices.
-Also, if the ML model has not seen synthetic void information in training, this approach might lead to distorted explanations.
-To tackle these issues, one can also use \emph{authentic opposing information} as a sixth option for the replacement series $\r$.
+Naturally, no replacement may ever be fully void of information.
+Hence, all of the above replacements are in violation of the \emph{void information assumption} to varying degree.
+The effects of this are discussed in Section~\ref{sec:assumptions}. \textbf{Authentic Opposing Information.} As synthetic void information is never fully void, the model may inadvertently understand it as evidence towards a specific prediction, making explanations hard to interpret.
+To tackle this issue, we propose \emph{authentic opposing information} replacements.
 Instead of avoiding any structure, we intentionally insert information different from that of the specimen.
-We accomplish this via \emph{sample replacement} meaning that we draw the replacement series $\r^{(6)}$ uniformly from the reference set $S$.
-This mapping has previously been suggested in~\cite{guilleme2019}.
-The impact vector now shows how the model discriminates between $\x$ and the particular choice for $\r^{(6)}$, but this does not necessarily include all slices responsible for the model's prediction of $\x$.
-We present a robust modification towards the latter in Section~\ref{sec:averaging}.
-Observe that authentic opposing information implicitly assumes \emph{reference set homogeneity}, alleging that all series in $S$ are somewhat similar, in order to ensure that multiple runs yield similar impacts.
-For a detailed discussion of this assumption see Section~\ref{sec:assumptions}.
+We accomplish this by drawing the replacement series $\r^{(5)}$ uniformly from the background set $S$.
+This has previously been suggested by \citet{guilleme2019}.
+The impact vector $\p$ now shows how the model discriminates between $\x$ and the particular choice for $\r^{(5)}$.
+This is easy to interpret, but does not necessarily include all slices responsible for the model's prediction of $\x$.
+We present a robust modification to fix the latter in Section~\ref{sec:averaging}.
+Observe that authentic opposing information implicitly assumes \emph{background set homogeneity}, alleging that all series in $S$ are somewhat similar, ensuring that multiple runs yield comparable impacts.
+For more on this assumption see Section~\ref{sec:assumptions}.